niturai/AlphaCentauri/Readme.txt

 2. To see the effect of the threshold mass of the planet, change the input value of the planet's mass in "inicn.py", defined as "obj2".

-3. To see the effect of observation length on interferometric error reduction, change the number of observation nights in "obslen.py," defined as "Night", also "chnl = 1".
+3. To see the effect of observation length on interferometric error reduction, change the number of observation nights in "obslen.py," defined as "Night", also with only one channel, "chnl = 1".